Shop

 For this wild ale, Dusselier goes to a natural winery in Alsace, returning with fermenting grape juice.

 They macerate a blend of riesling, chardonnay, and gewürtztraminer for two days, adding the mix to the amphora.
-“We brew and put the wort on top of it so that it can ferment with the yeast of the natural winemaker,” said Dusselier.
+“We brew and put the wort on top of it so that it can ferment with the yeast of the natural winemaker,” says Dusselier.

 Spending fourteen to fifteen months in the amphora before bottling, the beer drank with the tannins of a wine, very dry with notes of green grape skin and golden raisin.